FAQ and Contact Us

 Submit a Change of Major form which can be found on The Graduate School's website under Current Students, Enrollment Forms.
 Do not submit a second application as this will only create a duplicate record.
 The address for submission is at the top of the Change of Major form.
 There is no application fee since you would have already paid it once as a graduate student.

 Once the Change of Major form has been received and entered by the Graduate School, the PhD Programs office will be able to see your application information in the GRADS system.
-However, you will need to manually submit the required supplemental documentation to the PhD Programs office at the address below – including the statement of purpose, reference letters, transcripts, resume/CV, and GMAT or GRE scores.
+However, you may need to manually submit the required supplemental documentation to the PhD Programs office – you will know if you cannot upload materials to your GRADS application once the Change of Major form has been processed.
+Please scan and email supplementary information to PhD-MS@smeal.psu.edu and ask your references to email reference letters to this address.
+Supplemental documentation includes the statement of purpose, reference letters, transcripts, resume/CV, and GMAT or GRE scores.
 As all of your educational experience as a Penn State student and previous to your time here at Penn State has been verified, you may email a copy of these transcripts to our office for admissions committee review.
 If you have educational experience after your time at Penn State, we will need two original transcripts from each of these institutions.

 Smeal College of Business